Update 1 : Thank you for Diego Maradona for everthing you've done for football. REST IN PEACE Maradona.

 Update 3 : After a 10-year hiatus, the Los Angeles Lakers are champions again.
 They defeated the Miami Heat in Game 6 of the NBA Finals with a final score of 106-93 on Sunday night.
 This is the 17th time for the Lakers to lift the NBA trophy, sharing the same record to the Boston Celtics for the most championships in NBA history.

 Over the course of the six-game series, LeBron James averaged 29.8 points, 11.8 rebounds, 8.5 assists per game.
 The numbers and the iconic performance in the series earned him the fourth Finals MVP award.
 It's also the fourth champion in his career.

-Here are 5 best sports video editors packed up with editing tricks I will uncover in this article.
+If you want to make a highlight reel for your favorite team or sport star.
+You've come to the right place.
+Here are 5 best sports video editors with editing tricks in this article.
 Scroll down to see how to make a highlight video for sports with either program!

 #1.
 VideoProc – Entry-level Sports Video Editors